jeekkd/dgis/README.md

 export PS1="(chroot) $PS1"
 ```

-- This will make the script readable, writable, and executable to root and your user.
+- This will make the scripts readable, writable, and executable to root and your user.

 ```
 cd dgis
 chmod 770 -R dgis-launch.sh modules/
 ```

-Then launch the script by doing the following as root:
+Then launch the script by doing the following as root

 ```
 bash dgis-launch.sh